-Women represent about 50.3 per cent of the population of Canada, which is approximately 23,482,600.
+Women represent just over 50 per cent of the population of Canada, which is over 24 million.

 Women in rural and urban areas Canada covers an area of over 9.9 million square kilometres, stretching from the Atlantic Ocean in the east to the Pacific Ocean in the west and, in the north, extending as far as the Arctic Ocean.
 This vast region includes mountains and wooded areas, broad plains where cereals are the main crop, areas that are highly industrialized and others that are almost uninhabited.